City Guides

 On this page

 Quick answer: Yes — Kelowna is a good place to live, with caveats.
-It ranks among Canada’s top small cities for quality of life, with a four-season outdoor lifestyle, strong healthcare, and a growing economy.
-The trade-offs are higher-than-average housing costs and car-dependent living, though it stays more affordable than Vancouver.
+It ranks among Canada’s top small cities for quality of life, with a four-season outdoor lifestyle, strong healthcare, and a diversifying economy.
+The trade-offs are real: housing is well above the national average, the city is car-dependent, and its unemployment rate has been running high lately.
+It stays more affordable than Vancouver.

 At a glance